myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-24T15:00:07.989Z
 >
 > Many Russians seem to think that the Soviet era was the best.
 There were times in the early years of the Soviet Union when the country's power surpassed that of the United States.
 But it was very weird to see children playing around these objects.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-24T14:53:42.802Z
->
-> If the Russian Revolution were to occur in the 21st century, would the statues of Lenin and the legacy of the last war be removed from the city?
-These are pictures I took during my past time in Russia, and there were relics of militarism all over the city.

----
 <!-- MY-BSKY_TIMELINE:END -->